 So it stands to reason that they would understand at least something when we say their name.
 The short answer is yes, cats do understand when you say their name.
 However, it’s important to understand that their understanding is likely limited to the context in which you use their name.

 For example, they may not respond if you simply say their name out of the blue (although some might).
 But if you use their name when calling them over to dinner or asking them to come inside from outside, they will probably recognize it and respond accordingly.
-In addition to recognizing their own name, many cats also appear to be able to learn the names of other people and animals in their household.

 Do Cats Know Who Their Owner Is?